haniffalab/scENTInEL/README.md

 ## Notes for approaches:
 ## Mini-batch SGD PageRank with Laplacian Matrix

 PageRank is an iterative method to compute the importance of each node in a graph.
 The original idea, pioneered by Google founders Larry Page and Sergey Brin, was that the importance of a webpage is determined by the importance of the pages that link to it.
+We add a series of full_batch updates at the end of mini_batch updates for fine tuning.
+We also introduce a visit counter for every node, increasing the probability of visit for every iteration is a node is not visited.
+This can cause some oscilating behaviour after all nodes are visited.

 ### Classic PageRank Formula